josh0xA/rrgen/README.md

 </p>

 ## About Scylla
 Scylla is an OSINT tool developed in python 3.6.
-Scylla lets users perform advanced searches on Instagram & Twitter accounts, websites/webservers, phone numbers, names.
+Scylla lets users perform advanced searches on Instagram & Twitter accounts, websites/webservers, phone numbers and names.
 Scylla also allows users to find all social media profiles (main platforms) assigned to a certain username.
 This is the first version of the tool and please contact the developer if you want to help contribute and add more to Scylla.

 ## Installation
 1: ```git clone https://www.github.com/josh0xA/Scylla```<br/>